clemensbartz/clemensbartz.de/content/essential-launcher_en.md

 ### Main features

-- Choose a selectable widget (long press "App drawer")
+- Choose a selectable widget
 - A dock with the most used apps
 - Make apps sticky on the dock
-- An app drawer with the ability to launch information about the app and uninstall them
+- An app drawer with the ability to launch and show information about the app
 - Accessibility ready
 - Support for LTR and RTL texts